Simultaneous dense and nondense orbits for toral diffeomorphisms: Introduction

 \section{Introduction}

-Given a dynamical system $f: X \rightarrow X$ on a set $X$ with a topology, let us say that a point has \textit{dense forward orbit} if its forward orbit closure equals $X$ and \textit{nondense forward orbit} otherwise.
+Given a dynamical system $f: X \rightarrow X$ on a set $X$ with a topology, we say that a point has \textit{dense forward orbit} if its forward orbit closure equals $X$ and \textit{nondense forward orbit} otherwise.
 Let the set of points with dense forward orbits be called the \textit{dense set for $f$} and denoted by $D(f)$ and with nondense forward orbits be called the \textit{nondense set for $f$} and denoted by $ND(f)$.
 Let $\tilde{f}:X \rightarrow X$ be another dynamical system on the same phase space.
 How large is the set $D(f) \cap ND(\tilde{f})$ is a natural question to ask.
-It was first asked in print by the author and V.~Bergelson and M.~Einsiedler in~\cite{BET}, in which complete orbits (as well as forward orbits) were considered for commuting pairs of maps on the torus and on certain compact homogeneous spaces.
+It was first asked by V.~Bergelson, M.~Einsiedler, and the author in~\cite{BET}, in which complete orbits (as well as forward orbits) were considered for commuting pairs of maps on the torus and on certain compact homogeneous spaces.
 The technique in the present paper is completely different, but applies to pairs of noncommuting maps as well.
-The results in this paper were proven before the results in~\cite{BET} and complement them.
-The technique in this paper, which involves building a certain fractal with the help of rational points (i.e. periodic points), could be useful for other considerations.
+The results in this paper were proven before the results in~\cite{BET} and complement them.\footnote{After the preprint version of this paper, which was entitled {\em Simultaneous dense and nondense orbits for toral automorphisms}, appeared on arXiv, the paper~\cite{LM} appeared on arXiv showing the case for noncommuting linear maps on the $d$-torus using completely different methods from that in this paper.
+Also since the preprint version of this paper appeared, R.~Shi and the author have proved in~\cite{ST} results for dense and nondense orbits on noncompact spaces.} The technique in this paper, which involves the construction of a certain fractal with the help of periodic points, could be useful for other considerations.